Angle of view (photography): Measuring a camera's field of view

 In the optical instrumentation industry the term field of view (FOV) is most often used, though the measurements are still expressed as angles.
 Optical tests are commonly used for measuring the FOV of UV, visible, and infrared (wavelengths about 0.1–20 μm in the electromagnetic spectrum) sensors and cameras.

 The purpose of this test is to measure the horizontal and vertical FOV of a lens and sensor used in an imaging system, when the lens focal length or sensor size is not known (that is, when the calculation above is not immediately applicable).
 Although this is one typical method that the optics industry uses to measure the FOV, there exist many other possible methods.

-UV/visible light from an integrating sphere (and/or other source such as a black body) is focused onto a square test target at the focal plane of a collimator (the mirrors in the diagram), such that a virtual image of the test target will be seen infinitely far away by the camera under test.
+UV or visible light from an integrating sphere (and/or other source such as a black body) is focused onto a square test target at the focal plane of a collimator (the mirrors in the diagram), such that a virtual image of the test target will be seen infinitely far away by the camera under test.
 The camera under test senses a real image of the virtual image of the target, and the sensed image is displayed on a monitor.

 The sensed image, which includes the target, is displayed on a monitor, where it can be measured.
 Dimensions of the full image display and of the portion of the image that is the target are determined by inspection (measurements are typically in pixels, but can just as well be inches or cm).